“Your Fly Is Open…”: Misplaced Priorities

 Not just any scarf, mind you, but homemade scarves, in a variety of colors, sizes and designs, patterns, as they’re called.

 Scarves long enough to cross in front and drape down, keeping my torso warm, or scarves to wrap thickly around my neck as an even stronger barrier against the weather.
-Scarves that are a bit wide and can be converted to a shawl, a ‘man shawl’, mind you.
+Scarves that are a bit wide and can be converted to a shawl, a ‘man shawl’.

 And it goes without saying that while these scarves are functional, keeping the elements out and the warmth in, they are a fashion statement, as well, not that I’m concerned about looks.
 But who doesn’t mind occasional flattery, some ‘oohs and aahs?